Starblue90/ProjectTestForm/README.md

 Notes:
 1. For "TC2_Positive_Successful Submission (All fields)", "TC8_Negative_Exceed File Size","TC9_Negative_File Validation", please replace the file path directory during the execution for the test cases and select the required test file from GitHub main.

 2. For "TC8_Negative_Exceed File Size", the "FileSizeExceed.pdf" is too huge to upload to GitHub.
-Please use your own file and rename the file.
+Please use your own file or use "POC Files.pdf" (this file is uploaded in GitHub main) and rename the file.
 3. For "TC9_Negative_File Validation", select the required file "03 This Is The Day.wma", "Track01.cda", "TestForm.docx", "image.jpg" from GitHub main.
+4. Please read "Readme for Testcase.pdf" for the testcases overview.

 # Test Suites
 There are 3 Test Suites to execute.